eslint/rfcs/designs/2021-fixable-disable-directives/design.md

 > Will these be autofixed by default?

-Yes: problems reported by directive usage checking are joined with remaining rule violation problems in a single array.
-This should allow directive fixing to seamlessly act similarly to rule fixing.
+If `--fix` and `--report-unused-disable-directives` are both true, then yes.
+There is no additional configuration that would need to be provided.

+If `--fix` is true but `--report-unused-disable-directives` is not, there will be no behavior change from this RFC.
+Unused directives would not add to reported problems and thus no new fixers would be added to them.

+If `--fix` is not true but `--report-unused-disable-directives` is, there will be no observable change from this RFC for CLI clients.
+Problems for unused directives will have a `fix` property attached but it will not be used without `--fix`.

 > Can I opt out?

 Yes.
-If you are in the peculiar situation of needing to enable `--fix` and `--report-unused-disable-directives` _without_ fixing those directives _(why?)_, you can use `--fix-type` with all types except `meta`.
+If you are in the peculiar situation of needing to enable `--fix` and `--report-unused-disable-directives` _without_ fixing those directives _(why?)_, you can use `--fix-type` with all types except `directive`.

+> How do the generated fixes compare to fixes from rules?

+Problems reported by directive usage checking are joined with remaining rule violation problems in a single array.
+This should allow directive fixing to seamlessly act similarly to rule fixing.

 ## Related Discussions